RepRapLtd/AnalogueNeuralNet/README.md

 The neuron has fired when O = 1, and not when O = 0.

 The photograph above shows a test breadboard of this design using the chips listed.
-The D to A converter and the Arduino are both controlled by the <a href="https://i2cdriver.com/" target="_blank">I2C driver</a> in the middle, which allows the whole thing to be run via a single USB from a Python program running on a PC.
+The D to A converter and the Arduino are both controlled by the [I2C driver](https://i2cdriver.com/) in the middle, which allows the whole thing to be run via a single USB from a Python program running on a PC.
 The Arduino is supplying the inputs, I, and is reading and reporting the output voltage from the summing op. amp.

 So far, so (I hope) so straightforward.
 It's an analogue version of the way that a conventional artificial neural network operates, but it's a lot closer to the biological original than linearising the thing in a program for a Turing-equivalent machine.